alexsosn/iOS_ML/README.md

 * [SNNeuralNet](https://github.com/devongovett/SNNeuralNet) - A neural network library for Objective-C based on brain.js, for iOS and Mac OS X.
 * **Shark** - provides libraries for the design of adaptive systems, including methods for linear and nonlinear optimization (e.g., evolutionary and gradient-based algorithms), kernel-based algorithms and neural networks, and other machine learning techniques.
 [CocoaPods](https://cocoapods.org/pods/Shark-SDK).
 [Official site](http://image.diku.dk/shark/sphinx_pages/build/html/index.html)
 * [BPN-NeuralNetwork](https://github.com/Kalvar/ios-BPN-NeuralNetwork) - It implemented 3 layers neural network ( Input Layer, Hidden Layer and Output Layer ) and it named Back Propagation Neural Network (BPN).
 This network can be used in products recommendation, user behavior analysis, data mining and data analysis.
-* [Multi-Perceptron-NeuralNetwork](https://github.com/Kalvar/ios-Multi-Perceptron-NeuralNetwork) - it implemented multi-perceptrons neural network based on Back Propagation Neural Network (BPN) and designed unlimited-hidden-layers.
+* [KRANN](https://github.com/Kalvar/ios-Multi-Perceptron-NeuralNetwork) - Multi-perceptrons neural network based on Back Propagation Neural Network (BPN).
 * [KRHebbian-Algorithm](https://github.com/Kalvar/ios-KRHebbian-Algorithm) - It is a non-supervisor and self-learning algorithm (adjust the weights) in neural network of Machine Learning.
 * [KRKmeans-Algorithm](https://github.com/Kalvar/ios-KRKmeans-Algorithm) - It implemented K-Means the clustering and classification algorithm.
 It could be used in data mining and image compression.
 * [KRFuzzyCMeans-Algorithm](https://github.com/Kalvar/ios-KRFuzzyCMeans-Algorithm) - It implemented Fuzzy C-Means (FCM) the fuzzy clustering / classification algorithm on Machine Learning.
 It could be used in data mining and image compression.